-Well, there’s another program that Ouya users like called “Reflector” and the Google Play link are right here.
-The Amazon App store link is also available as well!
+Well, there's another program that Ouya users like called "Reflector" and the Google Play link right here.
+The Amazon App Store link is also available as well!
 Reflector is also an AirPlay mirroring tool however it does not have the additional DNLA features that Airpin has.
-Also, it has been reported that Reflector only works with Ouyas Ethernet where-as AirPin works on both Ethernet and wireless cards.
-Since the reflector is a stand-alone mirror tool it may not crash as much as AirPin does because it doesn’t have to worry about all of the different protocols coming at it (Audio only stream, Video only stream, Mirror Stream, DNLA stream, etc).
+Also, it has been reported that Reflector only works with Ouyas Ethernet whereas AirPin works on both Ethernet and wireless cards.
+Since the reflector is a stand-alone mirror tool it may not crash as much as AirPin does because it doesn't have to worry about all of the different protocols coming at it (Audio stream, Video only stream, Mirror Stream, DNLA stream, etc).
 Reflector also does a little bit of screen-tear when you move objects around on your desktop or activate a browser on it.
 On top of that Reflector is more pricey than AirPin and does not come with a free demo mode to even try and see if it works.

 I did not recommend Reflector for the reasons listed above and continue to stay with AirPin.

-I wanted to thank the team at WaxRain software for letting me test out their latest beta of AirPin before it hit the Google Play market.
+We wanted to thank the team at WaxRain Software for letting me test out their latest beta of AirPin before it hit the Google Play market.
 They are a software group that truly cares about the product and the people that use its software.